carpentries-lab/metagenomics-workshop/index.md

 ---
 ---

-Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so they can get more done quickly and with less pain.
+Data Carpentry aims to teach researchers basic concepts, skills, and tools for working with data so they can get more done quickly and with less pain.
 This workshop uses Data Carpentry's approach to